venekamp/venekamp.github.io/_posts/2016-12-25-creating-a-tag-page-in-jekyll.md

 the post.title and post.date are displayed inside a list item (lines 24 -- 27).

+### Adding links
+The above example lacks clickable links from the listed tags (lines 8 -- 15) to the tags section generated in the second half.
+The omission is because of keeping the example simple.
+The reader can add the necessary code to the example to achieve the desired behaviour.

 ## There is a plugin for that!
 One could use a plugin that does it all for you.
 Or, one could even write your one plugin to get the best possible experience.
 Well, the